Al Qaeda affiliate claims deadly attack on Malian army

 It put the Malian army death toll at 85.

-The Malian army was not immediately available to comment on the claims.
+Government spokesman Yaya Sangare dismissed the statement as “propaganda”, reiterated the army’s official death toll and denied that the colonel was kidnapped.

+Referring to the lost equipment, he said: “We have recovered some elements, we continue to rake them in little by little.”

-Reporting by Edward McAllister; Editing by Giles Elgood
+Reporting by Tiemoko Diallo; Writing by Edward McAllister; Editing by Giles Elgood